tinygo-org/tinygo-site/content/docs/reference/microcontrollers/grandcentral-m4.md

 ## Notes

 You can use the USB port to the Grand Central M4 as a serial port. `UART0` refers to this connection.

+The Neopixel LED on the Grand Central M4 can be accessed using the [WS2812](https://pkg.go.dev/tinygo.org/x/drivers/ws2812) driver via the `PC24` pin